-GASB has issued statements that will become effective in future years, including 87 (Leases), 89 (Accounting for Interest Cost), 91 (Conduit Debt Obligations), 92 (Omnibus 2020), 93 (Interbank Offered Rates), 94 (Public-Private and Public-Public Partnerships), and
+GASB has issued statements that will become effective in future years, including Statement Nos.
+87 (Leases), 91 (Conduit Debt Obligations), 92 (Omnibus 2020), 94 (Public-Private and Public-Public Partnerships), 96 (Information Technology Arrangements), and 97 (Deferred Compensation Plans).

-96 (Information Technology Arrangements).
 Management has not yet determined the impact of these statements on the financial statements.